 - Barn Cat vs. Feral Cat Feeding

-Next, before you feed that poor kitty you feel sorry for, make absolutely sure that you’re committed to being this cat’s caretaker.
+Before you feed that poor kitty you feel sorry for, make absolutely sure that you’re committed to being this cat’s caretaker.
 By feeding this cat, you will be teaching him to depend on you and if you aren’t committed to his welfare, don’t start to feed him.
 He will move on to keep searching for a place with adequate food and shelter and a caretaker willing to care for his needs.

 What IS the Best Food for Outdoor Cats?